 Category Archives: Original Poetry

-It’s snowing and the first serious winter weather is rolling in, so I’m reposting my poem on snowfall (which is in my book Some Poems About Life, available on this website).
+Since its the first of November, I thought it’s time to revisit my poem about winter.
+This is from my book Poems About Life, available on this website.
 Perspective The son stood in the doorway, Behold a beautiful sight!
 As far as he could see, nothing but fluffy white!
-Today would
+Today would be a time